edgeq/lumen-api/readme.md

 ## Getting Started
 This project was developed using [Lando](https://docs.lando.dev/basics/).
-However, you can also run this with any PHP-backend running PHP >= 7.2
+However, you can also run this with a PHP back end running PHP >= 7.2

 To run using the built-in PHP server, run the following commands:
   ```